9Chapter 9 - The Linear Regression Model - Introduction

 \varepsilon_{t}\approx N(0,\sigma_{\varepsilon})

 In this example, each observation is one time period, so I used t subscript instead of i to indicate that each observation represents one time period.
-When we use a time-series dataset where each observation represents one time period and run a regression model, we call it a pulled-time-series regression model.
+When we use a time-series dataset where each observation represents one time period and run a regression model, we call it a pooled time-series regression model.

 In the following section, we will review the types of regression models according to the type of data for the variables.